-This data sheet summarizes the features of this group of PIC24FJ devices.
+This data sheet summarizes the features of this group of PIC24F devices.
 It is not intended to be a comprehensive reference source.
+For more information, refer to the "PIC24F Family Reference Manual", "Section 23.
+Serial Peripheral Interface (SPI)" (DS39699)

 The Serial Peripheral Interface (SPI) module is a synchronous serial interface useful for communicating with other peripheral or microcontroller devices.
-These peripheral devices may be serial EEPROMs, shift registers, display drivers, A/D converters, etc. The SPI module is compatible with Motorola's SPI and SIOP interfaces.
+These peripheral devices may be serial EEPROMs, shift registers, display drivers, A/D Converters, etc. The SPI module is compatible with Motorola's SPI and SIOP interfaces.